 Line 10 - Enter 50% up to \$3,000 (\$1,500 if married filing separately), of the expenses incurred for the acquisition and installation in your residence of a windmill with all its accessories used to generate electric power.
-To claim this deduction, the windmill must have been manufactured in Puerto Rico, or at least 50% of the added manufacturing cost must have been done locally.
-A taxpayer will be allowed to claim only one deduction for this purpose.

-You must enclose with your return the invoice or receipt containing the information regarding the cost and installation expense, a copy of the installation permit or authorization from the Puerto Rico Regulations and Permits Administration, copy of the certification issued to the manufacturer or distributor by the Energy Affairs Administration of the Department of Natural and Environmental Resources, as well as a guarantee certification for 5 years or more.
+To claim this deduction, the windmill must have been manufactured in Puerto Rico, or at least 50% of the added manufacturing cost must You must enclose with your return the invoice or receipt indicating the information regarding the cost and installation expense, a copy of the installation permit or authorization from the Puerto Rico Regulations and Permits Administration, copy of the certification issued to the manufacturer or distributor by the Energy Affairs Administration of the Department of Natural and Environmental Resources, as well as a guarantee certification for 5 years or more.

-Line 11 - Enter the expenses incurred and not compensated by insurance or otherwise, for the acquisition of any orthopedic equipment for the use of the disabled person, up to \$1,000 (\$500 if married filing separately).
+Line 11 - Enter the expenses incurred and not compensated by insurance or otherwise, for the acquisition of any orthopedic equipment for the use of the disabled person.
+The amount is limited to \$1,000 (\$500 if married filing separately) per disabled person.
 This deduction may be claimed by the disabled person, or a parent, tutor or guardian of a disabled person.